 Large Print Books

 The Library has an extensive collection of over 8,200 large print books, including fiction and non-fiction, mystery, biography, instructional, diet and exercise and self-help books for children, teens and adults.
-To search for a specific large print item, click here.
+To search for a specific large print item, click HERE.
+(Click arrow in the Search Everything box and choose Large Print from the list).

 The Old Bridge Public Library is one of the few area libraries that offer a lending collection of children’s Braille books.
 The 25-piece collection features titles from popular authors such as Marc Brown (Arthur series), Tomie de Paola, Mercer Mayer (Little Critters series) Peggy Parish (Amelia Bedelia series) and H.A.
 Rey (Curious George series).